 My latest project might be my favorite.
 Our parent company, E.W.
 Scripps is very innovative and believes in the three-platform approach of web, TV and mobile.
 So the idea sprouted up of a “Browns’ Mobilecast” that will air on the station’s mobile app.
 I am a big sports fan, so when they gave me the opportunity to create and produce the show, I was thrilled.
 Scripps was very supportive every step of the way allowing us to purchase anything we needed.
 The ultimate result was our web and mobile show, “DAWGS On The Run.”
 The show is an interactive mobilecast that allows our viewers to connect with us and talk about the Browns following every game.
 Our station’s sports director, Andy Baskin and sports anchor, Mike Cairns host the show with an array of guests including former Browns kick Returner Josh Cribbs who evaluate and dissect every game.
 The mobilecast is the first of its’ kind.
 It is all about the viewers.
 Fans can call or Skype into our show to talk about the Browns with our hosts or guests.
 The show has “No Rules” and every show has a funny twist to it.
 During the show, I’m the producer and referee.
 I set up all the guests prior to the show and pick all the topics.
 I also chime in time to time with comments and officiate any “funny business.”
 The mobilecast really is unique and is the highlight of my week.

 I have learned a lot in my three years at WEWS.
 I have a great interest in catering my shows to what the viewer wants.
-In the morning that means helping our viewers plan their day.
-So I produce a utility newscast that allows viewers to get the news they need to know before they head to work or take the kids to school.
-Some of the things I consider when choosing a story are: Does it save you money?
+When I produced news in the morning that meant helping our viewers plan their day.
+So I produced a utility newscast that allowed viewers to get the news they needed to know before they headed to work or took the kids to school.
+Some of the things I considered when choosing a story were: Does it save you money?
 Does it protect your family?
 Are you going to be the first to know?
 Does it help you plan your day or weekend?
 Are there easy to remember tips?
 Does it make you feel smarter?
 Will you want to tell someone about it?
 And finally, is it memorable?
 This really fits the slogan of our station “On Your Side.”

 In terms of writing, I believe in story-telling and writing to the human condition.
 You want to grab the viewer and make them care.
 An Associated Press wire copy doesn’t do that.
 You have to craft it so your viewers can’t turn off the television until you are finished with the story.
 I also have a great interest in making shows more visual for viewers.
 Although TV is a listening platform and a lot of people listen to the news while doing other tasks, I believe the visual elements are an important key.
 I am always willing to learn more and find different ways to really “dress up” a show.